Bugs Bunny, Daffy Duck to Visit Duquesne University to Kick off New Entertainment Institute

 Voice actor legend Jeff Bergman-better known as Bugs Bunny, Daffy Duck and the original Gus the Ground Hog-will visit Duquesne University for a public performance and lecture.
 Bergman will share his experiences and humor on Friday, Sept.
 20 from 3 to 5 p.m. in the Mary Pappert School of Music's PNC Recital Hall.

 The event is the first of many highlighting Duquesne's Mary Pappert School of Music's new IEMMA (Institute of Entertainment, Music and Media Arts) program, which will prepare students for the ever-evolving music and entertainment industries.
 The first phase of IEMMA is a public seminar/lecture series that will run throughout the 2019-2020 academic year.

-"In my work with various artists over the last 30 years, I've heard a common lament-'If I had learned that in school, I would have been better positioned to start my career,'" says IEMMA Director Thomas Kikta.
+"In my work with various artists over the last 30 years, I've heard a common lament-'If I had learned that in school, I would have been better-positioned to start my career,'" says IEMMA Director Thomas Kikta.
 "IEMMA provides those learning opportunities.
-Whether it's in a seminar, lecture or real-world projects, our students will be in direct contact with today's most innovative minds in entertainment."
+Whether it's in seminar, lecture or real-world projects, our students will be in direct contact with today's most innovative minds in entertainment."

 Forthcoming lecture series events include Composing for Film with Hollywood composer Michael Andreas, a sound mixing seminar sponsored by Solid State Logic and Sweetwater Music, a gaming creation seminar and more.

 For more information on IEMMA, visit www.duq.edu/IEMMA.